 A PLT (Production Log Tool) plot is a special well plot for comparing observed production (well flow rates) and simulated production.
 The curves are plotted as production against measured depth (MD).
-Simulated pressure data is retrieved directly from the grid model or from the corresponding (*.rft) files, while observed pressure data are loaded from well log files (*.las).
+Simulated production data is retrieved directly from the grid model or from the corresponding (*.rft) files, while observed production data are loaded from well log files (*.las).

 Create New PLT Plot

 There are several ways to create new PLT Plots

 From Project Tree in the Plot Main Window

 - Select context command New PLT Plot for the PLT Plots node.

 From the Project Tree in the Main Window

 - Select context command New PLT Plot for a Well Path node or a Simulation Well node that has an associated well path.